-Making the hope of the Gospel accessible to those who have limited or no language, the marginalized Deaf community in Peru, through education and interpretation.
+Making the hope of the Gospel accessible to those who have limited or no language, the marginalized Deaf community in Peru, through education, interpretation, mentoring, and discipleship.

 My interest in Sign Language began at a young age and grew as I learned it from a friend whose mother was deaf.
 As an adult I worked in the DC metro area for 8 years as a state-certified Sign Language interpreter before moving to Peru.